-Appendix 2 details the appeals procedure.
+Appendix 2 of this policy details the appeals procedure.
 Please note that this procedure exists for parents who feel that this policy has been applied incorrectly or if they have a complaint against the service provided.
 The appeals procedure is not available to parents solely because they disagree with the policy.